 This supplementary assessment will not be awarded a mark but will be graded against the marking rubric as a Supplementary Pass of 50% or

-Successful destination management organisations are continually adapting their operations in response to changes in the external environment and consumer travel patterns.
-Global tourism has been severely impacted due to the covid-19 pandemic when international borders were closed for most international visitors to Australia.
+Successful destination management organizations continually adapt their operations in response to changes in the external environment and consumer travel patterns.
+Global tourism has been severely impacted due to the covid-19 pandemic, when international borders were closed for most international visitors to Australia.
 Tourism Regions acted quickly with government support to provide incentives (vouchers) for people within Australia to travel within their own state.
-As state borders and international borders begin to open, Australia’s destination management organisations, led by the national body, Tourism Australia, have been preparing their strategic focus across five major areas, including branding and marketing, and growing the indigenous and sustainability tourism experiences.
+As state borders and international borders begin to open, Australia’s destination management organizations, led by the national body, Tourism Australia, have been preparing their strategic focus across five major areas, including branding and marketing, and growing the indigenous and sustainable tourism experiences.

 The interaction between different cultures during tourist encounters (tourist to tourist, tourist to host, tourist to tourism providers) can be a double-edged sword.
 If managed effectively by a destination, cross-cultural communication can foster respect and understanding between different social groups.